guscrawford-com/loft/README.md

 - You have a lot of boiler-plate code outside of, or no longer manageable by another tooling framework.
 - You have local code that you don't want to publicize or gist, don't want to lose, but want out of your home directory.
+- You want to copy a working project as a more general seed.
-- You're doing something replicable, it's not ready to be (or there is no time to) isolated into a separate block, and you want to be able to extract and re-test it quickly, later on.
+- You're doing something replicable, it's at a stage where it may be ready to be re-used separately, and you want to be able to extract and re-test it in isolation.

 ## Why not...

-- [Yeoman](http://yeoman.io/) Yeoman is a mature, extensible scaffolder with a deep library of seed generators; Yeoman is my-man (punny), **but** I don't always need a code-generator nor am I bound within it's guiderails in many cases.
+- [Yeoman](http://yeoman.io/) Yeoman is a mature, extensible scaffolder with a deep library of seed generators; Yeoman is my-man (punny), **but** I don't always need a code-generator nor am I "bound within it's guiderails" (have a team project where I can integrate a yeoman generator) in many cases.
-- I may simply need to repurpose something already generated and improved before in another project, or I may be in some kind of transitive state toward developing my own generator!
-    - Loft like Yeoman, is *language agnostic*
+    - Loft like Yeoman, is *language agnostic*.
     - Yeoman is *opiniated* by it's own concession, while Loft is **not opinionated**; it's focus is to further ignore workflow, frameworks, environment, etc. and just template files.
+    - There is no presumption about the existing tooling in the framework or modification outside it's internal scaffolding activity.

 ## Install